 By Kathy Kuhl Want to talk?
-Homeschooling someone with a learning disability or other challenge that makes learning more challenging.
-Some of you have been asking what’s involved in my private homeschool consultations.
+Wondering what’s involved in my private homeschool consultations.
 While I’ve been providing them for years, it’s time to let more of you know.

-I give free 20-minute initial consultations by phone, Skype, Zoom, FaceTime, WhatsApp, and other platforms.
+I give free 15-minute initial consultations by phone, Skype, Zoom, FaceTime, WhatsApp, and other platforms.

 The goal is either: